Best Christmas crackers for pulling on the big day | Ideal Home

 Generally speaking all crackers come with paper hats and jokes as standard, with gifts varying from place to place.
 We’ve picked a real mixed bag of crackers this year to suit all tastes and budgets.

-Best musical crackers
+Best Christmas crackers

 You wouldn’t know just from looking at them but these crackers are filled with music.
-These fabulous crackers from the fun Lima Llama range at John Lewis contain all the elements you’ll need to play festive tunes on the xylophone – with eight xylophone blocks, eight knock rods and the all important conductor baton.
+These fabulous crackers from Amazon contain all the elements you’ll need to play festive tunes on the xylophone – with eight xylophone blocks, eight knock rods and the all important conductor baton.
 Set of eight.
+All delightfully wrapped up in festive

-Buy now: Lima Llama Musical Xylophone Christmas Crackers, £22, John Lewis
+Buy now: Musical Xylophone Christmas Crackers, £24.50, Amazon

-Best unusual crackers
+2. Best chocolate crackers

+Surely too tempting to leave until after dinner?
+The chocolate experts have after dinner treats covered with this set of ten crackers.
+With space on each box to write your guests names these will make an inviting place setting too.

 Jazz things up this year by choosing an unusual cracker design.
-This set of eight-sized cone crackers makes a fabulous alternative to traditional shaped crackers, you simply hold the base and pull the string at the top to open.
-Inside you’ll find a hat, good quality gift, classic joke and charade to get the games started.
+This set of diamond shaped crackers makes a fabulous alternative to traditional shaped crackers, you simply hold the base and pull the string at the top to open.
+Inside you’ll find a hat, good quality gift, classic joke to entertain all.
 Set of six.

-Buy now: Gold Cone Tree Christmas Crackers, £20, Marks & Spencer
+Buy now: Black & Gold Cone Diamond Christmas Crackers, £20, Marks & Spencer

-Best luxury crackers
+Best Photo booth crackers

-There’s no denying that Fortnum & Mason crackers simply ooze luxury thanks to the shimmering gold leaf exterior.
-These may be a little pricey but they contain silver-plated Fortnum’s gifts, including a mirror compact and butter knife.
-This set is ideal if you have an adults only Christmas.
-Set of six.

 Proving hours of fun for all the family with these novelty ‘Selfie’ crackers.
 The set of six comes complete with assorted puzzles and games, the obligatory hats and six amusing masks to help create the perfect seasonal selfie – which in the social media savvy world we live in, is worth its weight in gold!
 Set of six.

+Buy now: Christmas Photo Booth Crackers, £14, Postbox Party at Not on the High Street

-Best illustrated crackers
+Best kids crackers

-The twelve days of Christmas are captured in snow globes with these beautifully illustrated crackers.
+The twelve days of Christmas are captured with these beautifully illustrated crackers.
 Not the twelve days of Christmas as we know from the song, these crackers feature 12 alternative characters and festive favourites instead.
 The colours featured are broad enough for this set to be added to any table colour scheme, particularly gold.
 Set of 12.

-Buy now: Night Before Christmas Crackers, £25 set of 12, Laura Ashley
+Buy now: Christmas Family Crackers Set of 12, £4, Sainsbury’s

 Best sharing cracker